If North Korea Fires an ICBM, the US Might Have to Shoot It Down Over Russia

 Last week, Joshua Pollack told an audience at the annual Air Force Association conference in Washington D.C. that the most probable intercept route aims the U.S. GBI “into the teeth of the Russian early warning net.”

 The actual route will depend on the incoming missile’s course and speed, and just how quickly the U.S. system can react.
-Pollack, a professor at Middlebury Studies and editor of Nonproliferation Review, elaborated in a subsequent write up of his presentation.
+Pollack, a researcher at the Middlebury Institute of International Studies at Monterey, elaborated in a subsequent writeup of his presentation.
 “Defending a West Coast target…means engaging the attacking [reentry vehicle] above the Russian Far East.
 Yikes.”

 Robinson, in her remarks, was more guarded.
 “What you have to do is sit down and go, okay, what is the azimuth” — the direction of the object in the air from the perspective of the observer.
 The next question, she said, is: “When would be the right time to take the best shot to defend?
 That’s about all I’ll say.”